130 Ski Hill Road, Suite 200,, Colorado 80424

 “Maryjo, Steve and Cathy were very tough, thoughtful and compassionate attorneys when I needed them most.
 I went through a very lengthy and litigious divorce, all three were the perfect combination in what was needed to complete my divorce.
 Maryjo was the point person for my divorce, all three are excellent I want to be clear.
 In court, Maryjo was an excellent litigator, which is what I needed.
 She would be only person I would want if I had to go to trial again.
 Steve was the person who scoured the details and the depositions finding all the extra details we needed for court.
 Cathy guided me through several tough meditations.
 All three are excellent, and they all have different approaches.
 I absolutely recommend this team, and I would use them again if needed!
 If you want to speak with me personally please let Maryjo know and I would be happy to recommend them personally to you.” – Mindee S.

-Contact a Divorce Lawyer Today
+Contact Our Colorado Divorce Lawyer Today

 Schedule a consultation with a divorce lawyer in Colorado as soon as you and your ex decide that you want to split up.
 Call Zweig Law, PC Attorneys today.
 We can go over the details of your case and help determine the best way of moving forward.
 It is always important to have representation in your case so that you do not get taken advantage of.
 Even if you and your ex are on good terms, it is wise to have a knowledgeable lawyer on your team to look over your documents.
 Contact us today to learn more.